apache/rocketmq-externals/rocketmq-flink/README.md

  ```

 ## Configurations
-The following configurations are all from the class `org.apache.rocketmq.flink.RocketMQConfig`.
+The following configurations are all from the class `org.apache.rocketmq.flink.legacy.RocketMQConfig`.

 ### Producer Configurations
 | NAME        | DESCRIPTION           | DEFAULT  |